denevell/Natch-Android/README.md

 * Goto invidiual thread on notification
 * Server to update threads on one deleted?
 * Keyboard hiding thing
-* Unregister for push notifications
 * Only see notification for summaries
 * Register option disappears on login.
 * Check for Google play services
 * Code for registering with gcm if package name changes
-* Settings screen for gcm stuff

 --